Buraddo23/tcsh-git-prompt/README.md

 Git prompt builder script for `tcsh`.
-Currently shows branch name and colorizes it based on status:
+Shows branch name and it's status.
+Similar to posh-git.
-* Green if the branch is up-to-date
-* Red if there are any differences